blawson69/RoofControl/README.md

 # RoofControl
-> **NOTE:** This script is intended to replace SimpleRoofControl.
-It will still accept the old !ShowHideRoof command with all of its parameters for roofs created with the old script, but you must use the new commands to create and use new roofs.
-When replacing SimpleRoofControl with this script, it will automatically migrate your configuration settings and all locked tokens. **Do not** use both scripts together.

 This [Roll20](http://roll20.net/) script is a roof "lifting" system to show/hide rooms or entire houses.
 Buildings with multiple roof graphics, or the roofs of multiple buildings, can be controlled by a single anchor token.
 You have the option to turn Dynamic Lighting and/or Advanced Fog of War on or off so you can have those features enabled only inside the building(s).

-You can also designate a graphic to be placed on the map layer to broaden the functionality of the script.
-For instance, you can now hide a pit trap that gets revealed (moved to the map layer) which allows the player tokens to remain visible.
-(By default, Roofs - tokens revealed on the token layer - are automatically sent to the top to hide all graphics below it.)
 You can optionally lock the position of the roof to prevent accidental moving or resizing.

+You can also use RoofControl to manually trigger traps.
+For instance, you can now hide a pit trap that gets revealed on the map layer (allowing the character tokens to remain visible) and display the trap effect in chat for players.
+This effect can be either a roll template or regular text, and will only be displayed when showing the Roof token(s).

 ## Commands
 * **!roof link**